harnerdesigns/jackharner-gatsby/src/content/blog/simple-tweets-build-log/index.md

 ---
 date: 2020-04-30T03:33:30.612Z
 title: "Schedule Tweets Without Thinking About It"
-subtitle: "Day 12 : Wednesday, April 29th, 2020"
-series: "Simple Tweets - Build Log"
+subtitle: "Simple Tweets Build Log"
-order: 12
 featuredImage: "./featuredImage.png"
 tags: ['Build Log', 'Node']
 externalLink: ""
 published: false
 ---

+# Day 12 : Wednesday, April 29th, 2020
-# Better Late Than Never, Right?
+## Better Late Than Never, Right?

 I'm starting this build log off a little bit after I started the project (currently titled Simple Tweets, but probably going to change).
 I didn't really have the idea to write down the whole process till I was well into an MVP.
 Either way, better late than never, right?
 According to GitHub the very first commit was on April 17, 2020, so that makes this Day 12.

 My vision for Simple Tweets is a tool you can use to schedule tweets without thinking about it.
-You decide the maximum times it will tweet for you per day, whether you want it random or on a schedule, and then scheduling tweets is as simple as typing it out and hit schedule.
+You decide the max times it will tweet for you per day, whether you want it random or on a schedule, and then scheduling tweets is as simple as typing it out and hitting schedule.

 I'm not really sure if this is something Twitter users really _need_ per se, but it's been a massive learning opportunity for me so far.
 For now, that's all I really care about.